-On September 20, 2012, Minnesota farmer Alvin Schlangen was found not guilty on all three criminal misdemeanor counts for violations of the state food and dairy code, making it a significant jury trial win for food rights.
+On September 20, 2012, Minnesota farmer Alvin Schlangen was found not guilty by a jury in Hennepin County on all three criminal misdemeanor counts for violations of the state food and dairy code, making it a significant jury trial win for food rights.

 The Farm-to-Consumer Legal Defense Fund and the Weston A. Price Foundation provided assistance to Mr. Schlangen in defending himself against these charges.
 As the managing member of the Freedom Farms Co-op (FFC), Mr. Schlangen provides a service by delivering nutrient-dense food to FFC members.

 What does Nathan Hansen, Alvin Schlangen’s lawyer, have to say post trial about the case, and what will he do concerning the similar charges Alvin faces in another county?
 Why were community members so invested in this case?
 Listen to the podcast to find out!